 The Mobius Clip-Point is a simplified variant of my first knife design.
-It is intended to serve as a defensive knife and to handle a broad range of more mundane tasks.
+It is intended to serve a broad range of tasks.
 The unusual grip permits several hand positions, both inside and outside the grip.

 The inside grip provides superior retention and power, as well as fully protecting the hand.